 |Gender dysphoria||An unease with the own (psychosocial) gender|

 About the above definitions the following must be noted.
-In the first place it must be set clear that the unease’s that happen with both gender dysphoria and sex dysphoria (or with transgenderism and transsexualism) are psychosocial unease’s.
-Both dysphoria’s regard unease’s that occur with the manifesting of overwhelming desires.
-Sex dysphoria or transsexualism regards thus not an physical unease.
-Further it must be remarked that where is spoken of psychosocial unease’s these can be divided between psychic unease’s and social unease’s.
-Social unease’s have especially to do with valuations by society while psychic unease’s have especially to do with valuations by the individual himself that experiences that unease.
+In the first place it must be set clear that the unease's that happen with both gender dysphoria and sex dysphoria (or with transgenderism and transsexualism) are psychosocial unease's.
+Both dysphoria's regard unease's that occur with the manifesting of overwhelming desires.
+Sex dysphoria or transsexualism regards thus not a physical unease.
+Further it must be remarked that where is spoken of psychosocial unease's these can be divided in psychic unease's and social unease's.
+Social unease's have especially to do with valuations by society while psychic unease's have especially to do with valuations by the individual himself that experiences that unease.
 It can be stated that a transsexual feels a psychic unease with the own physical sex while a transgenderist feels a psychic unease with the own social gender.
 This gives an overview as in the figure below.

-Now the aforementioned psyche is thus unfluenceable by the physical and social domains, but it has at the same time a certain independence.
-The influence by the physical, or bodily, domain finds its way to the psyche through the instincts, the emotions and thought, which are the referents of the academic psychology when it speaks about ‘psyche’.
+Now the aforementioned psyche is thus influenceable by the physical and social domains, but it has at the same time a certain independence.
+The influence by the physical, or bodily, domain finds its way to the psyche through the instincts, the emotions and thought, which are the referents of the academic psychology when it speaks about 'psyche'.
 Influencing by the social domain takes, abstractly put, place through communication of the general psychic state of the social domain of which the regarded individual is part, or somewhat more concretely put, by communication of the psychic states of the surrounding individuals.
-The independence the psyche derives from the consciousness principle that in its independence up till now has hardly been the subject of investigation of the academic psychology and sociology.
-An individual for instance can be psychically be influenced by the instinctive urge for sexual expression, which entirely in its own way influences the emotions and consequently the thoughts with regards to sexuality.
+The independence the psyche derives from the consciousness principle, which in its independence up till now has hardly been the subject of investigation of academic psychology and sociology.
+An individual for instance can be psychically influenced by the instinctive urge for sexual expression, which entirely in its own way influences the emotions and consequently the thoughts with regards to sexuality.
 And that individual may for instance also entirely in its own way be influenced by the communication of disapproval by his surroundings about his for his sex or gender deviating behavior.
 The level of consciousness in the psyche shall thereby be determining in how far the regarded individual lets himself be influenced by these two factors.
-That the psyche has a certain independence with regards to the physical body and the social environment shows it exactly very well in the here discussed transsexualism and transgenderism.
+That the psyche has a certain independence with regards to the physical body and the social environment shows very well in the here discussed transsexualism and transgenderism.
 For in transsexualism the psyche distances itself from the own physical sex and in transgenderism the psyche distances itself from the surrounding social gender normation.

 The second to mention level is that of the psyche.
 By offering psychotherapies attempts are made to take away psychic unease with transsexualists and transgenderists.
 This does not have the most attention at the moment in the public debate, but before physically intervention takes place as a standard first psychodiagnostic talks do take place, after which in case of transsexualism the decision can be made for the path of physical intervention or that of psychotherapeutic intervention.

 The third here to mention level then is that of the physical sex.
-By advancements of the medical sciences it is nowadays possible to undergo hormone therapies with the intake of hormones and sex changing surgeries, which tries to take away unease especially with the transsexualist.
+By advancements of the medical sciences it is nowadays possible to undergo hormone therapies with the intake of hormones and sex changing surgeries, which is deemed to take away unease especially with the transsexualist.
 Because this science however is not so far advanced that the reproductive organs can be integrated fully naturally in the physical body the results are not yet a hundred percent satisfactory.
 Also this intervention gets plenty of attention at the moment.

 It is of course of great importance that per case is chosen for the right intervention.
 And that choice must be based upon where the cause of the problem is found.
 For without the taking away of the cause this shall always bring forth again new problems.
 When the cause of transgenderism for instance lies in a dysfunctioning on the social level then there must be intervened.
 This goes in the same way for transsexualism and transgenderism when the causes lie in a psychic dysfunctioning.
 And when with transsexualism the causes lie in a physical dysfunctioning then on that level must be intervened.
 However where on a certain level there is no dysfunctioning it is not advised to intervene there.
 On functioning levels intervention is possible to better and elevate the functioning there, however not to solve problems of which the causes are lying on another level.
 Intervention on well-functioning levels to solve problems with elsewhere lying causes without having the intention to elevate the functioning itself goes together with great risks of disturbances of balance.
 The saying that not every change is a betterment is applicable here.